How to get here

 From Bahía by bus or taxi

-Parque Saiananda: A private park half a km from the bus terminal with hotel and full-service restaurant on the river estuary 4 km outside of Bahía (about $2 for a taxi or $1 for a bus followed by a 1/2km walk).
-This costs $25-100 per night; Make reservations through our office.
-This is a very special place to stay and is highly recommended.
+Parque Saiananda: A private park half a km from the bus terminal ($1-1.5 taxi) with hotel and full-service restaurant on the river estuary This costs $25-100 per night.
+It is a very special place to stay and is highly recommended.
 The owner is called Alfredo Harmsen, Tel (05) 2398331.

 Please tell them you were referred by us.